-(2) A court must grant bail for a determinate period ending no later than 60 days after the day on which bail was granted or on the date of hearing, whichever comes first.

-(3) If a hearing date has not been fixed within 60 days of the date of the original granting of bail, the bail officer must have the accused person brought before the court for a continuation of bail, or its reconsideration.

-(4) An accused person to whom bail has been granted must surrender into the custody of the bail officer at the time, date and place designated by the court.

-(5) The bail officer must receive the accused person into custody and ensure that the person remains in custody until the hearing is determined or bail is continued.

-(6) The court when granting bail must advise the accused person, in a language that the person understands, of the person's obligation to surrender to the custody of the court, and explain the procedures for complying with the obligation.
+- (2) A court must grant bail for a determinate bail period ending no later than 60 a after the day on which bail was granted, or on the date of hearing, whichever comes in - (3) If a hearing date has not been fixed within 60 days of the date of the orien granting of bail, the bail officer must have the accused person brought before the course a continuation of bail, or its reconsideration. - (4) An accused person to whom bail has been granted must surrender into custody of the bail officer at the time, date and place designated by the court. - (5) The bail officer must receive the accused person into custody and ensure than a person remains in custody until the hearing is determined or bail is continued. - (6) The court when granting bail must advise the accused person, in a language that the person understands, of the person's obligation to surrender to the custody of the comand explain the procedures for complying with the obligation.